| Laboratory | History | Geography | Art & Music | Science | Languages | Math | Skills and How-To | Just for Kids |

 |

-Site: FamilyGames.com Author: Nick Sullivan URL: http://familygames.com/free/egt.html Nick Sullivan, author of The Seventh Princess, presents the free European Geography Tutor, one of the programs that first inspired Doctor Brain to create the Laboratory.
+Nick Sullivan, author of The Seventh Princess, presents the free European Geography Tutor, one of the programs that first inspired Doctor Brain to create the Laboratory.
 Even if you've always been...ahem..."geographically challenged," this tutorial/game can teach you the name and location of 39 European countries in as little as 30 minutes.
 A map to explore, and two types of quizzes to test your knowledge.
 Great for adults and kids, too.
-This site is a winner of Dr. Brain's Big Brain Award Dr. Brain's Directory Top of Page |

 |